Marine pollution prevention - environment friendly purchasing

-Spares and supplies are to be sourced in a planned manner with a view to reducing unnecessary movement of parts.
+Spares and supplies are to be sourced in a planned manner to reduce unnecessary movement of parts.

-Best practice is to ensure orders are consolidated (Bulk purchasing) to reduce use of packing Material.
-Use of products that are environment friendly should be encouraged and suppliers who have an environmental management system should be given priority wherever possible and practicable.
+The best practice is to ensure that orders are consolidated (Bulk purchasing) to reduce the use of packing material.
+Use of environmentally friendly products should be encouraged, and suppliers who have an environmental management system should be given priority wherever possible and practicable.

 Related articles